Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/04-Experiment Profiles/02-create-edit-experiment-profiles.md

  - `>=` and `<=`
  - `>` and `<`

+The operators addition `+`, subtraction `-`, multiplication `*`, and division `/` are allowed on floats, as well.

 Also available is dynamic data, provided from jobs.
-For example:
+For example, the following:

 ```
 pio1::stirring::target_rpm
 ```

-will get the `target_rpm` from `pio1`'s `stirring` job _at the time the action is to be executed_.
+will fetch the `target_rpm` from `pio1`'s `stirring` job _at the time the action is to be executed_.
 To use this in an example:

 ```yaml
     stirring: